quixio/quix-docs/docs/manage/overview.md

 ## Replay service

+!!! danger "Legacy feature"

+	This feature is not available to new users.
+However, legacy users may still have access to this functionality.

 The replay service enables you to play persisted data back into a topic.

 You can read more about the [replay service](./replay.md) in the docs.

 ## Query API

+!!! danger "Legacy feature"

+	This feature is not available to new users.
+However, legacy users may still have access to this functionality.

 The Query API enables you to programmatically retrieve persisted data from the database.